airou-lab/website/README.md

-# airlabWebsite
+# AirLab Website

-This is the html and css code for the airlab website.
+The codebase for the static AirLab website.

-This code and other relevant files (i.e. images or documents) can only be uploaded onto the AirLab FileZilla server with permission.
+Source files can be uploaded to the hosting server via SFTP.
+See Golnaz for help doing this via FileZilla, or utilze the ''deploy.sh'' script to deploy the site.

-website: ou.edu/airou
+Hosted URL: ou.edu/airou